-The History of IBCD
+The history of IBCD

 The Christian Counseling & Educational Foundation was founded by a small group of Christian pastors, psychologists and educators who began meeting in Short Hills, N.J. in 1966 to discuss the impact of psychological counseling on Christianity.
 Their burden for a fully biblical counseling model that would be carried out in the context of the local church led first to a counseling service and then to a training program for pastors.
 The growth of both ministries led to the incorporation in 1968 of The Christian Counseling and Educational Foundation (CCEF).
 Dr. Jay Adams was one of the key leaders of this movement.
 His book, Competent to Counsel (1970), set forth many of the main ideas of this new approach.
 The overwhelming response to this work made Dr. Adams the unofficial leader and philosopher of this counseling movement and this has been reflected in his many subsequent publications and international speaking engagements.

 He spent the next two years in training with Dr. Adams and from 1970 to 1974, worked as a staff member and director of the Hatboro, Pennsylvania office of CCEF.
 From 1974 to 1982, he pastored Calvary Community Church in Harmony, New Jersey.
 In 1982, he came to San Diego and founded CCEF West.
 To facilitate growth, CCEF West eventually became a separate entity and now operates independently as the Institute for Biblical Counseling & Discipleship (IBCD).

 In the summer of 2006, George Scipione resigned as director of IBCD and moved to the East Coast to pursue other ministry opportunities.
 Upon his departure, he passed the baton to Dr. Jim Newheiser of Reformed Theological Seminary in Charlotte, North Carolina.
 Dr. Newheiser currently serves as our Executive Director.
 We are thankful that for more than 30 years the Lord has given us the privilege of helping churches grow in one another care.